About Us

 Agency Philosophy

-Communicate collaboratively with and encourage communication among the credit industry, consumer public, and the agency;
+• Communicate collaboratively, encouraging communication among the financial services industry, consumer public, and

-Protect and safeguard consumers against abusive and deceptive lending practices.
+• Protect and safeguard consumers against unlawful and unfair lending practices.

 Compact with Texans